GitHub Copilot DevDays Dubai - AI is Your Copilot, You Are Still the Driver

 This weekend I had the pleasure of speaking at GitHub Copilot DevDays, organized by the Azure Middle East community at Coders HQ in Dubai.

-The event features a lineup of friends and fellow speakers: Hatim Nagarwala, Ahmad Uzair (always great to share a stage with you again!), Ben Leane, Yellampalli Venkatesh, Dr. S. Gomathi, and Moiz Lokhandwala.
-It was a day packed with news on GitHub Co-pilot, and I left with plenty of notes.
+The event featured a lineup of friends and fellow speakers: Hatim Nagarwala, Ahmad Uzair (always great to share a stage with you again!), Ben Leane, Yellampalli Venkatesh, Dr. S. Gomathi, and Moiz Lokhandwala.
+It was a day packed with news on GitHub Copilot, and I left with plenty of notes.

-The good news is that code review prompts can do a lot of the heavy lifting here.
-Asking the model to review its own output through a well-crafted prompt, one that targets security, readability, edge cases, or whatever matters most for your context - and doing so consistently improves the quality of what you get back.
+This is not only to make sure the right patterns and practices were put in place but to know that you are delivering quality.
+I also got to demonstrate how asking AI to code review itself over and over can massively improve the code quality.
+The trick is writing a prompt that targets security, readability, edge cases, or whatever matters most for your context.
+Doing so consistently improves the quality of what you get back.
 It’s a small habit that makes a real difference, and it keeps you in the driver’s seat rather than just rubber-stamping whatever the AI produced.

 It was a great crowd, lots of questions and conversations that carried on well after the session ended, not to mention a lot of very nice feedback <3.
 That is always the sign of a good day.